Cloud Storage Systems

 Security and administration features are important considerations for enterprises.
 Security is particularly important for storing sensitive, private data in the cloud.

-In addition to protection from outside access, users should consider the provider’s security policy.
+In addition to protection from outside access, users should consider the system’s security policy.
 Microsoft reserves the right to scan OneDrive user files.
 Google states it will not access user files on Google Drive unless prompted by law enforcement.

 Possible security and administration features include: